Accident won't keep Blackhawk BBQ down

 Support for the business was pouring in quickly on Facebook after the accident, and Transtrum delivered an inspirational video message on its Facebook page as he was walking out of the hospital.

-A Gofundme account has been set up by Christina Hoshino Reid at https://www.gofundme.com/f/help-rebuild-blackhawk-bbq with a goal of $5,000 to help the families involved recover financially with costs insurance won't cover.
+A GoFundMe account has been set up by Christina Hoshino Reid at gofundme.com/f/help-rebuild-blackhawk-bbq with a goal of $5,000 to help the families involved recover financially with costs insurance won’t cover.

 Transtrum is determined to get the business back on its feet as soon as possible.